What is a sitemap for a website?

 It essentially serves as an additional navigational tool to your standard menu and provides a visual representation of your site's structure to help visitors steer through your site.

-Sitemaps optimized for robot consumption aka web crawlers or search engine bots will typically take the form of an XML sitemap file; a structured list of info inside standardized tags forming an outline of key and value pairs.
+Sitemaps optimized for robot consumption aka web crawlers, search engine bots or search bots will typically take the form of an XML file; a structured list of info inside standardized tags forming an outline of key and value pairs.

 That's the core difference between an XML vs HTML sitemap and it really is more simple than it sounds.